danielcorin/blog/content/posts/2023/llm-prompt-injection.md

 Maybe the role-based approach that the [ChatGPT API](https://platform.openai.com/docs/guides/chat/introduction) (`gpt-3.5-turbo`) and I believe `gpt-4` (I don't have access yet), will be able to help here, but it's hard to imagine OpenAI LLMs won't always be vulnerable to at some types of prompt injection, where you can write a prompt that "convinces" the LLM to respond in some alternative fashion that violates any and all prompting that came before it.
-Beyond a separate software system, responsible for filtering of undesired responses, maybe even by another LLM, it's hard to imagine a single LLM capable of solving this challenge.
+Beyond a separate software system, responsible for the filtering of undesired responses, maybe even by another LLM, it's hard to imagine a single LLM capable of solving this challenge.

 ## How common is this issue?